Michael Jackson Conspiracy

 Jackson became a target, says Jones, because his downfall would have been one of the biggest money earners in media history.

 Unwilling to let the subject drop without a fight, Jones describes her next project as ‘to some extent, a TV version of the book.’
-She is in the early stages of producing a series of TV documentaries revealing the truth behind high profile media cases, exposing the motives that dictated what the media did and did not tell the public.
+She is in the early stages of producing a series of TV documentaries about high profile court cases, she says, exposing the motives that dictated what the media did and did not tell the public.

 But does she think anything can truly be done to end the media’s obsession with biased reporting and celebrity tittle-tattle?